Mirhajian/but-cpp-exercises/README.md

 ## License

-This repository is open-source and available under the MIT License.
+This repository is open-source and available under the AGPL-3.0 License.
 Feel free to use and modify the solutions for your learning and teaching needs.